Conditional Extremes with Graphical Models: Simulation Study

-From Algorithms~\ref{alg:cmevm2} and ~\ref{alg:cmevm3}, we observe that the estimates of $\Thetai[d]$ for the SCMEVM are the same across all two- and three-step procedures.
-Therefore, we restrict our comparison to the one-step (all three structures) and two-step (independence model only) procedures.
-Figure \ref{fig:Sim_Study_True_Dist_Alpha} shows the bias in $\hat{\boldsymbol{\alpha}}_{\mid i}$ while the Supplementary Material \citepmain{Farrell_2024} provides comparisons for the remaining parameters, yielding similar findings.
-Despite using the stepwise procedure, the two-step method converges to the true parameter estimates.
-When comparing the one- and two-step methods, we find that the former has a slightly narrower range of bias, while the latter has fewer instances of unusually large bias.
+By construction, the estimates of $\Thetai[d]$ are the same under the two- and three-step procedures, regardless of the residual dependence structure.
+Consequently, we only compare $\Thetaihat[d]$ for the one-step (all three dependence structures) and two-step (independence only) procedures.
+Figure \ref{fig:Sim_Study_True_Dist_Alpha} shows the bias in $\hat{\boldsymbol{\alpha}}_{\mid i}$, with results for the other parameters found to be similar (see Supplementary Material).
+Reassuringly, even when using the stepwise procedure, the true parameter values are recovered.
+The biases from the one-step method do have a slightly narrower range, while the two-step method has fewer instances of unusually large bias.
 As expected, the variability in bias decreases as the sample size increases for both procedures.

 Table \ref{tab:log_like_bias} presents the biases of the fitted maximum log-likelihood values.
 Although the SCMEVMs with graphical or saturated covariance exhibit slightly higher bias than the independent residuals model, the bias is consistent across all three stepwise procedures.
 Furthermore, we observe that the bias increases with sample size for the independent residual models, while for the graphical and saturated residual models, it remains similar for both $n=250$ and $n=500$.
 This suggests that the structured models are more robust to sample size changes.